 Our specialized treatment approach works with each woman holistically to address her health, emotional, educational, vocational, family, and legal concerns alongside her substance use, mental health, and behavioral issues.
 Women who participate in NCSH programs are able to reunite with their children, including in-program residency with some children, which creates valuable opportunities for parenting education, family activities, therapy, and healthy bonding and growth within families.

-Our treatment and recovery services include individual and group counseling, drug testing (if mandated), drug & alcohol education, recovery planning, case management, and relapse prevention.
+Our treatment and recovery services include includes withdrawal management, individual and group counseling, drug testing (if mandated), drug & alcohol education, recovery planning, case management, and relapse prevention.
 Our gender-responsive, trauma-informed model ensures that those seeking treatment have a safe and secure environment that promotes recovery and healthy engagement with loved ones, peers, and the community.
 Clients learn to identify relapse triggers, develop coping skills, and resolve conflicts in order to move through stressful situations that may otherwise have contributed to substance use and related problematic behaviors.

 Assistance Animals and other Reasonable Accommodations